A voice for

 • What practitioners say

-Lower respiratory system: It is an excellent dual-purpose respiratory remedy, on the one hand containing large quantities of mucilage and thus exerting a soothing and mucus-producing effect suitable for irritated airways, whilst on the other containing saponins that are responsible for the stimulatory effect on the mucociliary lining of the respiratory system.
+It is an excellent dual-purpose respiratory remedy, on the one hand containing large quantities of mucilage and thus exerting a soothing and mucus-producing effect suitable for irritated airways, whilst on the other containing saponins that are responsible for the stimulatory effect on the mucociliary lining of the respiratory system.

-Ears: It has been used in the form of an infused oil of the flowers when applied as drops to the ear for earache and inflamed external areas of the ear canal as with eczema.
+It has been used in the form of an infused oil of the flowers when applied as drops to the ear for earache and inflamed external areas of the ear canal as with eczema.
 The infused oil is sometimes combined with garlic for added antimicrobial activity.
 Used for otitis externa or otitis media.

-Skin: Ointments prepared from leaves are used for burns (Haughton, 1978).
+Ointments prepared from mullein leaves are used for burns (Haughton, 1978).
 Topically, a poultice of the leaves and/or flowers is a good healer of wounds and is also beneficial when applied to haemorrhoids (5).

 • Research